 Many patients worry that, left untreated, they will live with elbow pain for the rest of their lives and this is not true.
 Even with no treatment (i.e. ignoring the problem) many patients with tennis elbow will experience spontaneous disappearance of the pain over time.
 However, this has been known to take years in some individuals.
 Therefore, all of the treatment measures for tennis elbow can be considered palliative (i.e. treating pain only).

 Golfer’s elbow is often indicated by pain on the inner side of the elbow and forearm.
-Also called medial epicondylitis, this condition is caused by repetitive stress that damages muscles and tendons that control the wrist and fingers, such as swinging a golf club incorrectly.
+Also called medial epicondylitis, this condition is caused by repetitive stress that results in inflammation of the tendons that control the wrist and fingers, such as swinging a golf club incorrectly.
 In almost all respects, this condition is similar to tennis elbow, which is pain which occurs in the lateral elbow (“outside” of the elbow).
 It is a harmless condition which usually resolves very slowly without treatment.
 Treatment is almost identical to that of tennis elbow (see “tennis elbow” above).